Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 that has $\alpha_c =m_2-2m_1$.
 We will only consider the del and evo endpoints of the one parameter family of models SIR-$\omega$, so after the discussion of previous work is completed, there should be no confusion between our $\alpha$ and theirs.

-Work of Leung, Ball, Sirl, and Britton \cite{LBSB} demonstrated the paradoxical fact that individual preventative measures may leader to a larger final size of the epidemic.
+Work of Leung, Ball, Sirl, and Britton \cite{LBSB} demonstrated the paradoxical fact that individual preventative measures may lead to a larger final size of the epidemic.
 They proved this rigorously for SI epidemics on the configuration model with two degrees and conducted simulation studies for many social networks.
-Note that in Figure \ref{fig2} (taken from Figure 1 of \cite{LBSB}) the final size increases with the rewirng rate when it is small.
+Note that in Figure \ref{fig2} (taken from Figure 1 of \cite{LBSB}) the final size increases with the rewirng rate when the rewiring rate is small.
 This simulation does not suggest that the phase transition was discontinuous.